shreyaspadhye3011/python-loadbalancer-demo/README.md

 # Other useful commands
-- docker-compose ps
+- `docker-compose ps`
-- mongodump --db myusers -u <username> -p <password> --authenticationDatabase admin
+- `mongodump --db myusers -u <username> -p <password> --authenticationDatabase admin`

 # TODOs / Future Improvements:
+- mongo: add database not found check
+- flask: handle route_not_found default mapping
 - Change Dockerfile code to use ENV variable to set .ini file & implement through single docker file
 - Explore if it can be done through single app.ini file
 - Can add checks for DDoS and block IPs